rahulsm067/Financial-Document-Q-A-Assistant/README.md

-# Financial Document Q&A Assistant (Clean, Submission-ready)
+# Financial Document Q&A Assistant

 This repository is a cleaned, modular implementation of the Financial Document Q&A Assistant assignment.
 It accepts PDF and Excel financial documents, extracts text and tables, builds embeddings, uses FAISS for retrieval,